-The ISVI will hold sessions at the 24th World Congress of Philosophy in Beijing, Chain 13-2010 August 2018.
-The theme of the ISVI sessions is “Learning to be Human.”
+The ISVI will hold sessions at the 24th World Congress of Philosophy in Beijing, China, August 10-16, 2018.
+The theme of the FISP World Congress of Philosophy is “Learning to be Human.”

-The ISVI has a long history meeting with the World Congress of Philosophy since it began in 1988 when it held sessions at the 18th WCP in Brighton, England.
+The ISVI has a long history of meeting with the World Congress of Philosophy since it began in 1988 when it held sessions at the 18th, WCP in Brighton, England.

-One centrally important aim for ISVI as a scholarly organization that I believe needs to be promoted and fulfilled during the next five years is that of discovering the common ground or grounds for global values.
-For during this time of globalization— with the world changing in so many respects and bringing into sharper focus a variety of conflicts between different cultures, ethnic groups, and nations —inquiring individuals of the world are themselves coming closer together.
-Thus, a philosophical understanding of a comprehensive and cross cultural sort is sorely needed.
+"One centrally important aim for ISVI as a scholarly organization that I believe needs to be promoted and fulfilled during the next five years is that of discovering the common ground or grounds for global values.
+For during this time.... with the world changing in so many respects and bringing into sharper focus a variety of conflicts between different cultures, ethnic groups, and nations, inquiring individuals of the world are themselves coming closer together.
+Thus, a philosophical understanding of a comprehensive and cross-cultural sort, is sorely needed.
 For, in spite of the conflicts, people want to live among those with whom they come into cordial contact, and people want to respect and appreciate one another through acquiring the necessary intellectual foundation for learning the values of the other cultures.